Top 5 Things You Should Not Do With Your Air Conditioning Unit

 Running Air Conditioning All the Time

 Having your air conditioning running all day wastes a lot of power, and over time can decrease the efficiency of the unit.
 The air conditioning unit should be turned off when you are not at home.
-You could also turn up the thermostat when you leave the house, if you have pets to keep the home cool, but not stress the unit.
+You could also turn up the thermostat when you leave the house if you have pets to keep the home cool, but want to avoid stressing the unit.
 Most air conditioning units will only take a few minutes to cool down a house, so there is little point to leaving the unit on during the times that you are gone.

 Not Running the Air Conditioning At All

 After a long time of not being used, your air conditioning unit may not be in working order, or may not be working properly when you turn the unit back on.
 Mold may grow inside of the unit, and cause the unit break down.
 To keep your air conditioning unit in working order, and protect the air quality inside of your home, try to run the air conditioning for a few minutes each day to make sure that the unit is still working, and lower the chance of mold growth.